Janus Henderson Global Sustainable Equity Fund (OEIC/Unit Trust)

 - Armaments manufacturers avoided Find funds that avoid companies that manufacture products intended specifically for military use.
 Fund strategies vary - particularly with regard to non-strategic military products.
 See fund literature for fund specific details.

-- Coal, oil &/or gas majors excluded Find funds that avoid investing in major coal, oil and/or gas (extraction) companies.
+- Coal, oil &/or gas majors excluded Funds that avoid investing in major coal, oil and/or gas (extraction) companies.
 Funds vary: some may exclude all companies that extract oil.
 Others may have exposure to oil extraction via more diversified energy companies.
 See fund literature to confirm details.

-- Climate change / greenhouse gas emissions policy Find funds that have policies (documented strategies that explain their position on) climate change related issues such as greenhouse gas/carbon emissions, net zero, transitioning to lower carbon.
+- Climate change / greenhouse gas emissions policy Funds that have policies (documented strategies that explain their position on) climate change related issues such as greenhouse gas/carbon emissions, net zero, transitioning to lower carbon.
 Strategies vary.
 Read fund details for further information.

-- Invests in clean energy/renewables Find funds that invest in companies in the clean energy and renewable energy sectors.
+- Invests in clean energy/renewables Funds that hold companies in the clean energy and renewable energy sectors (at the time research was supplied).
 Fund strategies vary, in particular the proportion of investment in these areas may vary significantly.
 Check fund literature for details.

 - Alcohol production excluded Find funds that avoid investment in companies involved in the production of alcohol.
 Strategies vary; some funds allow a small proportion of profits to come from this area.
 See fund literature for further information.

-- Fracking and tar sands excluded Find funds that avoid companies involved in fracking and tar sands - which are widely regarded as controversial methods of oil and gas extraction.
+- Fracking and tar sands excluded Funds that avoid companies involved in fracking and tar sands - which are widely regarded as controversial methods of oil and gas extraction.
 Strategies vary.
 See fund information for further information.

 - Gambling avoidance policy Find funds that avoid companies with significant involvement in the gambling industry.
 Some funds may allow a small proportion of profits to come from this area.
 See fund policy for further details.